SALT ROCK, KWA-ZULU NATAL

 What makes things worse – is that the return on the investment is sub-standard.
 The quality of our government services is disturbing.
 Truly indicative of the necessity of tax reforms that aim to slash taxes and boost economic growth.

-I have always been wary of the state intervening in anything through tax payers’ money – education, parenting, healthcare, business etc. Rightly so.
-States tend to always overreach in their interventions in these areas – because of politicians who want to look good and get votes at taxpayers’ expense.
+I have always been wary of the state intervening in anything through tax payers’ money – education, parenting, healthcare, business etc. States tend to always overreach in their interventions in these areas – because of politicians who want to look good and get votes at taxpayers’ expense.

 The initiative has to come from us active citizenry.
 We will first have to confront the fact that it is dead wrong of us to vote politicians who promise us “free goodies” into the public office.
 The “free goodies” concept is a classic left wing fraud – that envisions a society where things are free – don’t have to be paid for.
 Such a world is a fantasy – it doesn’t exist and will never exist.
 Nothing is free.
-They, politicians, will use your money for these “free goodies” – and deny you a decent Christmas with your family and friends.
+They, politicians, will use your money for these “free goodies” – and deny you a better Christmas with your family and friends.

 On taxes and politics, my favorite economist, Thomas Sowell of the Hoover Institution, once said “Someone once said that taxes are the price we pay for civilization.
 That may have been true when he said it, but today taxes are mostly the price we pay so that politicians can play Santa Claus and get re-elected.”